Key Takeaways

 Syrian (Golden) Hamster

 The Syrian hamster—sometimes called the golden hamster—is the heavyweight champion of the pet hamster world.
-Weighing up to five ounces and stretching 5–9 inches long, these gentle giants are easier to handle than their smaller cousins, making them a great choice for beginners.
+Weighing up to five ounces and stretching 5–9 inches long, these gentle giants are easier to handle than their smaller cousins.
+Great choice for beginners!

 Syrians are solitary by nature.
-Unlike many other hamster breeds, they prefer to live alone and can become territorial if housed with another hamster.
-A spacious cage with multiple hiding spots and a solid‑bottom wheel will keep them content.
-Their larger size also means they’re less likely to slip through your fingers, so you can enjoy more hands‑on playtime.
+Unlike many other breeds, they prefer to live alone.
+They can become territorial if housed with another hamster.
+A spacious cage with multiple hiding spots and a solid-bottom wheel will keep them content.
+Their larger size means they're less likely to slip through your fingers.
+You can enjoy more hands-on playtime with these beauties.

 Species Overview